cbyeung/cbyeung.github.io/_posts/2017-05-29-a-brief-history-of-acoustics.md

 Logistic map is one way of understanding the complex behaviour of bubbles, especially at large amplitudes.

 Bubbles can be modelled as nonlinear, stiffening springs.
-Large apmlitude pressure waves cause bubbles to higher harmonics in addition to the driving frequency.
+Large amplitude pressure waves cause bubbles to emit higher harmonics in addition to the driving frequency.
 Broadband emission is a good way to identify stable cavitation.

 The stiffness of the gas is important in stable cavitation.

 ### Inertial cavitation
+Inertial cavitation is characterised by the presence of so much inertia in the liquid surrounding the bubbles that the stiffness of the gas in the bubbles becomes trivial.
+It can be achieved by driving bubbles at their resonance frequency at very large amplitudes, usually using short pulses at high frequency.

+The minimum bubble radius in inertial cavitation is $$2R_0$$, though the actual radius can often be much larger.
+If the radius is $$10R_0$$, the volume of the bubble is 1000 times its volume at equilibrium, making its internal pressure one-thousandth the equilibrium pressure.
+In this state, the interior of the bubble is approximately a vacuum.
+The surrounding liquid (usually water) is still at 1atm so rushes in and crushes the bubble to a tiny size, leading to extremely high internal pressure.
+This action causes a shock wave, allowing a hydrophone to pick up the sounds of inertially cavitating, collapsing bubbles.

+Since the collapse occurs extremely rapidly, it is also adiabatic, leading to interior temperatures comparable to that found on the surface of the Sun.
+Exotic behaviours can be observed, such as sonoluminescence (e.g. SBSL: single bubble sonoluminescence, which are femtosecond light pulses), fluorescence, sonochemistry or cavitational chemistry (chemical products that only form under extreme conditions).

+For us, we are most interested in inertial cavitation.
+Stable cavitation is important for bubbles to translate and drive through a clot.

+Next time: acoustical radiation force, which is a 2<sup>nd</sup> order force...